occlum/occlum/demos/runtime_boot/README.md

 * **hostfs_source**
 It is set to be `/tmp` in this case.

+* **envp**
+An array of pointers to null-terminated strings and must be terminated by a null pointer.
+For example, set it to the address of ["TEST=1234", "TEST2=4567", NULL].

 In this example customized init, the above parameters are declared in the source [`main.rs`](./init/src/main.rs).
 In real case, they could be acquired by LA/RA or by modifying the PAL api `pal_run_init_process`.